DOT Regulations & DOT 406 Specification

 Disclaimer

 The information on this page and found elsewhere on this site IS NOT legal advice.
 The end user of equipment such as fuel tanks and trailers assumes all responsibility for compliance with any federal, local, or other jurisdictional rules and regulations and is advised to do independent research to assure such compliance.
 TransFueler assumes no responsibility for compliance.
-DOT 406 tanks sold by Quality Fuel Trailer and Tank Inc are certified as such, however, DOT 406 certification DOES NOT guarantee compliance with all applicable rules and regulations.
+DOT 406 tanks sold by TransFueler are certified as such, however, DOT 406 certification DOES NOT guarantee compliance with all applicable rules and regulations.